 620 W. Bleeker St. (Behind the Wheeler/Stallard Museum)

-Located on the grounds of Ruth Whyte Park, adjacent to the Wheeler/Stallard Museum, the Carriage House is home to the Society’s archives and a good portion of the collection.
+Located on the grounds of Ruth Whyte Park, adjacent to the Wheeler/Stallard Museum, the Archive Building is home to the Society’s archives and a good portion of the collection.
 The replica house was built in 1977 to accommodate the archives.

 The Carriage House holds over 30,000 archival images and papers as well as a good portion of the 6000-plus artifacts that have been accessioned by the Society for the benefit of the community.